(c) 2024 PillSync.com

 1 Indicationsand Usage

 Oxycodone Hydrochloride Tablets is indicated for the management of pain severe enough to require an opioid analgesic and for which alternative treatments are inadequate.
-Limitations of Use Because of the risks of addiction, abuse, and misuse with opioids, even at recommended doses [see Warnings and Precautions (5.1)], reserve Oxycodone Hydrochloride Tablets for use in patients for whom alternative treatment options (e.g., non-opioid analgesics or opioid combination products): • Have not been tolerated or are not expected to be tolerated, • Have not provided adequate analgesia or are not expected to provide adequate analgesia.
+Limitations of Use Because of the risks of addiction, abuse, and misuse with opioids, which can occur at any dosage or duration , reserve Oxycodone Hydrochloride Tablets for use in patients for whom alternative treatment options (e.g., non-opioid analgesics or opioid combination products): • Have not been tolerated or are not expected to be tolerated, • Have not provided adequate analgesia or are not expected to provide adequate analgesia.

 Because of the risks of addiction, abuse, and misuse with opioids, even at recommended doses, reserve Oxycodone Hydrochloride Tablets for usein patients for whom alternative treatment options (e.g., non-opioid analgesics or non-opioid combination products):